tiagoporto/react-multi-select/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Improvement suggestions

+- Handle empty suggestions
+- A specific version for mobile
+- Fully keyboard support: remove tags, navigate with arrow keys, add tags, navigate on select
+- while typing move focus to the suggested option on select
+- Close select on blur